-Surprisingly, there are several basketball players who wrote books about their lives, their success, or their downfall.
+Several basketball players wrote books about their lives, success, or downfall.
 These athletes are candid in their delivery.
 They educate their readers about the blood, sweat, and tears they shed to gain such illustrious careers.
 The books also help the reader or a fan understand their idol and profoundly connect to them.

 NBA or National Basketball Association only lets the best of the best players play for them.
 These players’ lives are, in all respect, very different from ordinary people’s.
 With really short careers, these players tend to grow mature very early on and work harder than anyone to maintain their form and play.

-Basketball players like LeBron James, Kobe Bryant, and Shaquille O’Neal are known all over the world for their athletic talents, but today we are going to explore their writing talent.
+Basketball players like LeBron James, Kobe Bryant, and Shaquille O’Neal are known worldwide for their athletic talents, but today we will explore their writing talent.

 See Also: Best Leadership Books For New Leaders